yousefvand/shellman-ebook/manuscript/basics.md

 ## Variable Types

 The only **type** you have in shell is **`String`**.
-Even when working with numbers they are strings you pass to commands which take care of converting those strings to numbers, do calculations and return `String` back to you.
+Even when working with numbers they are strings you pass to commands which take care of converting those strings to numbers, do calculations, and return `String` back to you.

 ## Commands